00Pratik-Biswas00/Python_projects/README.md

 # Python_projects

-📁 A. Hangman_word_guessing_game -> It's a similar game like the Wordle game, you have to guess the correct word by guessing the letters.
+📁 A. Hangman_word_guessing_game -> It's a similar game to the Wordle game, you have to guess the correct word by guessing the letters.

 📁 B. Higher_lower_follower_guessing_game -> Higher lower game link ➡️
 		http://www.higherlowergame.com/

-📁 C. True_false_quiz_game -> It's a T/F game, where you have to determine whether the answer is true or false and based on your answer your score will be updated.
+📁 C. True_false_quiz_game -> It's a T/F game, where you have to determine whether the answer is true or false, and based on your answer your score will be updated.

 📁 D. Play_with_turtle -> Draw different things using the turtle.

 📁 E. Snake_game -> Play the snake game and increase your score.

+📁 F. Pong_game - You can play with another user, and both of you have to control the ball using the paddle, if it crosses the right or left side the opponent will win.

+📁 G. Turtle_Crossing_Game -> It's a road-crossing game.
+You gonna help a turtle to cross the road safely by avoiding accidents.
+After each successful crossing the speed of the car will increase, so be careful.

+📁 H. Find_The_States_Uts_Capital_Of_India_In_Map -> You will be given a GUI of the map of the India.
+Guess all the states and UTs correctly and that will be placed at the proper coordinate.

+📁 I. Pomodoro_Stopwatch -> It's a stopwatch that follows the famous Pomodoro technique which states work for 25 mins, take a 5 mins short break, work for 25 mins, take a 5 mins short break, work for 25 mins, take a 5 mins short break, work for 25 mins, take a 20 mins long break.
+Continue...

 📄 1.
 Rock_paper_scissors -> It is a basic rock-paper-scissor game that we all have played.
 Ascii art is given to make the result more presentable.